 You get a blowout every other week, and you shampoo, condition, and mask religiously—yet your hair, defiant as it is, never seems to reach bombshell status, à la Blake or Gisele.
 It’s enough to make any woman want to tear her strands out at the injustice of it all (or worse, go for the emotional chop, and wallow in a pile of regret afterward).
 But before you reach for the shears, allow us to interject—a few simple changes are all it takes to help your hair reach its full potential.
-Keep flipping to find out what they are!
+Keep scrolling to find out what they are!

 If your strands stay dry and frizzy no matter what you do, the sulfates hiding in your shampoo could be to blame.
 Sulfates give you that satisfying lather and squeaky-clean feel, but they can be extremely drying.
 Curly-haired girls especially should consider sulfate-free shampoos.